swagatmitra-b/custom-extensions/attendance-tracker/README.md

 - Select any course from the drop-down list and update your attendance using the buttons.

+- Make sure to ALWAYS SELECT THE CORRECT SUBJECT from the drop-down list before updating your attendence.

 - The values are persistent and stored in your browser.

 - You can click on 'Clear Records' button to clear all subjects and attendance records.